babonet13/HostYourNode/Why/readme.md

 2. __Scalability__ : Go Lightning Network (coz no _"weight"_ => no _delay_, no _fee_).
 3. __Sovereignty__ : Run your own nodes (coz not your _machine_ => not your _node_).
 But running theirs own nodes is quite a complex task !
-=> That's why the aims of the <A href="https://github.com/babonet13/HostYourNode">HostYourNode</A> projet is to reduce the compexity of this task ...
+=> That's why the aims of the <A href="https://github.com/babonet13/HostYourNode">HostYourNode</A> project is to reduce the compexity of this task ...

 Note 2
 -